jackitaliano/HydroponiKs/README.md

 __Awards:__ <br />

 Chosen to represent our class at the OSU design showcase.
-We will present our project to judges and clubs for prizes and the opportunity for funding to continue our project.

 <br/>